Six operations for D-cap-modules on rigid analytic spaces: Bornological -modules

 for each $n$. \end{lem} \begin{proof} By definition, $\M(X)$ is coadmissible, and for any admissible open affinoid subdomain $Y$,

 by Proposition \ref{coadandtor}.
-Hence $\M$ is coadmissible, and the last isomorphism follows from Corollary \ref{Anacyclic}. \end{proof} We will from now on concentrate on the case when $X$ is smooth, $\mathscr{L}=\T_X$, and write $\w{\D}_X:=\w{\mathcal{U}(\T_X)}$.\\ When $X$ is affinoid and suitable lattices have been chosen, we write $\D_{X_n}=\mathcal{U}_n(\T_X)$, or even $\D_n$ if the space is understood.
+Hence $\M$ is coadmissible, and the last isomorphism follows from Corollary \ref{Anacyclic}. \end{proof} We will from now on concentrate on the case when $X$ is smooth, $\mathscr{L}=\T_X$, and write $\w{\D}_X:=\w{\mathscr{U}(\T_X)}$.
+We write $\B=X(\T_X)$ for the basis of $X$ consisting of affinoid subdomains with free tangent sheaf.

+When $X$ is itself affinoid with a free tangent sheaf and suitable lattices have been chosen, we write $\D_{X_n}=\mathcal{U}_n(\T_X)$, or even $\D_n$ if the space is understood.
 The category of coadmissible $\w{\D}_X$-modules is denoted by $\C_X$.